luapower/luapower-all/glue.md

 Update a table with elements of other tables, overwriting any existing keys.

-  * nil arguments are skipped.
+  * falsey arguments are skipped.

 #### Examples

 Create an options table by merging the options received as an argument (if any) over the default options.

 ~~~{.lua}
 function f(opts)